Introduction to Economics

 Scarcity

-the desire for goods, services and resources exceeds availability.
+exists because the desire for goods, services, and resources exceeds availability.

 Resources

-land, labor (time), capital (tools, equipment, buildings), human capital
+include land, labor (time), capital (tools, equipment, buildings), human capital.

 • “jack of all trades, master of none”

-• each produces something and then trades for consumption
+• each person produces one thing and then trades for consumption

 • division and specialization of labor